fulcircle/ruby-blackjack/README.md

 ruby-blackjack
 ==============

-Simple example of blackjack game in ruby
+Simple example of console BlackJack game in ruby

 Requirements: